 By taking part, your support also ensures that essential funds are raised so that we can continue looking after patients and their families when they really need our help.

-*Please note that any dedications received after Thursday 26th November will be added to the Book of Honour after the Service and will not be included in the Warrington Guardian.
+*Please note that any dedications received after Thursday 26th November will be added to the Book of Honour after the virtual Service and will not be included in the Warrington Guardian.